amezin/create-or-update-pull-request-action/README.md

 # Create or Update Pull Request

 Create or update a pull request through GitHub API.
-Or, in other words, ensure an open pull request with the specified properties exists.
+Or, in other words, ensure an open pull request with the specified `head` and `base` branches exists.

 If the pull request does not exist, it will be created.